 Here is a pic of a prototype above, just so you will know that this isn’t just an engineers theoretical idea.
 If one of the major benefits of an SR motor is the elimination of PM’s, it seems to be a step backwards to add them back again, but…take notice that two loose PM’s are shown in this pic.
 One is set on its edge at 11:00 O’Clock (on the stator), and another is laid flat at around the 8:00 O’Clock position.

 Not only are the number of magnets significantly fewer in this type of motor, they are also very thin.
 It was found that a magnet of a one-millimeter thickness provided the best results (but expensive), and ordering magnets to be made at a 3mm thickness was the thinnest that provided the most cost-effective option.
 That is only 1/10th of an inch thick.
-The PM in this style of motor don’t need to be strong, so cheap ferrite magnets are a definite option.
+The thin permanent magnets in this style of motor don’t need to be strong, so cheap ferrite magnets (that do not use rare-earth elements) are a definite option.

 Elon Musk has tweeted that the Tesla Model-3 motor is a switched reluctance, and it uses six poles (in the stator?).
 That struck me as odd, but if three of the poles are shared, it would perform like a 9-pole stator.
 If that motor has three large electromagnets in the stator (and three shared poles), then what would the rotor look like?
 And by what sequence pattern would the stator coils be energized?
 I don’t know.

 I know that this may be a let-down after reading all the way through this long-ass article, but I am on the lookout for pics and a verification of the Tesla Model-3 motor configuration.
 I will post them here when I find them.

 I also found out that the Range Rover Defender also has an EV variant that uses an SR motor (click here).